 - Problem: - Reducing one error increases the other and vice versa.
 Damn. - Only solution to reduce both: Increase the sample size.
-Usually a superlinear factor (e.g., to reduce one error by 1/2 while keeping the other constant, we must increase sample size by 4) - In the majority of the cases, keeping the α error low is more important - α = 5% has been accepted for years (although there has been some criticism), 1% is better, 0.1% is extremely good - β = 10% or 20% is usually acceptable; but usually, it's not calculated - Don't choose α too small if there are only few samples: Small sample size and small α both will increase β to unacceptable values then you would almost always accept the null hypothesis and thus (wrongly) reject your work hypothesis
+Usually a superlinear factor (e.g., to reduce one error by 1/2 while keeping the other constant, we must increase sample size by 4) - $\Box$ In the majority of the cases, keeping the $\alpha$ error low is more important - $\alpha$ = 5% has been accepted for years (although there has been some criticism), 1% is better, 0.1% is extremely good - $\beta$ = 10% or 20% is usually acceptable; but usually, it is not calculated - Do not choose α too small if there are only few samples: Small sample size and small α both will increase β to unacceptable values - then you would almost always accept the null hypothesis and thus (wrongly) reject your work hypothesis

-- 'Power' of a test := (1β)
+- $\square$ 'Power' of a test := $(1 \beta)$

 - Obviously the higher, the better

 - Can be used to compare tests:

 - Fix an α and a number of measurements

 - The better test will feature a higher power for this input

-- Rules of thumb:
+- □ Rules of thumb:

 - Parametric tests (make assumptions about input distribution) are stronger than nonparametric tests (work with any distribution)

 - One-sided tests are stronger than two-sided tests (later slide).

 - The more general the test, the weaker it is.

-- Usually, Type-1 errors (α errors) are the more serious ones - In order to minimise one type of error (e.g., Type 1 error), you only have the choice between...: - Increasing the Type 2 error - Increasing the sample size - Picking a different statistical test that has better error properties
+- Usually, Type-1 errors (α errors) are the more serious ones. - In order to minimise one type of error (e.g., Type 1 error), you only have the choice between...: - Increasing the Type 2 error - Increasing the sample size - Picking a different statistical test that has better error properties

-An "alternative": significance tests
+An "Alternative": Significance Tests